dwheelerau/learning_java/README.md

 ### Syntax examples and OOP concepts
 #### Ecapsulation
 Data types (classes) are only modified by their own methods.
-Other objects use interfaces (which act like contracts) to interact with other objects.
+Other objects use public methods (which act like contracts) to interact with other objects.
+This allows you to control the way the outside world interacts with objects.

 **Getters and setters**
 ```java